 We are excited to meet newly admitted Business students at our in-person orientation programs this summer.

-"How do I get my college credits on my UConn transcript?"
-Answer: Take action ASAP, before you start at UConn.Advisors will review important credit standing information at Orientation with each student individually, however students are expected to take specific actions if planning on coming with any AP and/or transfer credit prior to attending orientation, or at the latest, immediately following attending orientation.
-Required actions for students with Early College Experience (ECE) happen in the student's first term, and must be acted upon before the start of the student's second term.
+Answer: Take action ASAP, before you start at UConn.Advisors will review important credit standing information at Orientation, however students are expected to take specific actions if planning on coming with any AP and/or transfer credit prior to attending orientation, or at the latest, immediately following attending orientation.
+Required actions for students with Early College Experience (ECE) happen during the student's first term, and must be acted upon before the start of the student's second term.

 The School of Business accepts applications of eligible UConn students two times each academic year.

 If already at UConn, it is important to work towards a parallel plan while you are preparing to apply to the School of Business to make progress towards graduation.

 There are many minors offered by the School of Business that integrate well into many majors outside of Business.